 Think of unresolved grievances like cork pieces on water – you can push them down and they will disappear – making it seem like everything’s okay, but it’s a matter of time before they float back up and create ripples throughout the water, disrupting whatever equilibrium you were trying to establish.

 To resolve this permanently, you need to get to the root of your grievance.
-In short (from the exercise on 30BBM Day 25: Forgive Yourself):
+In short (from the exercise on 30BBM Day 25: Forgive Someone):

 - Write down the thing/incident that’s bothering you.

 - Identify what’s bothering you about this thing/incident.
 Write as many things as possible.

 - Probe into your answers from #2 – Dig as deep as you can.
 This is to uncover the root cause.
 Don’t stop till you arrive at an aha moment.
 (Be sure to read my article on addressing root cause vs. effects so you know how to differentiate between a root cause and an effect.)

 - Create a plan to address that moving forward.

 Almost all my self-realizations I post at Personal Excellence have pretty much been arrived at via the exercise I created above.
 For example, my realizations in the parent series, the moving on series, procrastination series, the best friend guide, and so on.